Xiashangning/IPTSDaemon-old/README.md

 To install the daemon, simply run the script `install_daemon.sh` and all files needed will be copied to desired locations.
 After installation IPTSDaemon will be running when macOS starts.

+You will also need to install two `dylib` for it, in Terminal `brew install fmt inih`

 Then, in order to **resume the service after wakeup**, you need to install `sleepwatcher` using `Homebrew`: `brew install sleepwatcher`

 Finally, create ~/.sleep and ~/.wakeup files.